 The best currencies – those that served businesses and consumers best – would naturally rise to the top.
 There would ultimately be a handful of winners.

-We’re too early in the history of blockchain to know who the winners are, but we are now well into the early stages of that primordial soup of monetary competition.
+We’re too early in the history of blockchain to know who the winners are.
+However, we are now well into the early stages of that primordial soup of monetary competition.
 Businesses are launching and marketing new cryptocurrencies, and gaining traction in their chosen niches.

-Gamecredits are positioning to become a major payment method for the $100 billion gaming industry, circumventing the considerable costs and frictions of moving money into and between in-game economies.
+Gamecredits are positioning to become a major payment method for the $100 billion gaming industry.
+This will circumvent the considerable costs and frictions of moving money into and between in-game economies.

-Incent is launching as a currency of reward.
-There are currencies designed to facilitate anonymity, partly for use on the drug markets of the dark web (the free market has no respect for legalities).
+Incent is launching as a currency of reward, designed to facilitate anonymity.
+This is partly for use on the drug markets of the dark web.

 Those like Dogecoin that foster a culture of tipping and fun are naturally suited to social media users.
 Crypto-coins are being created to act as local currencies for specific geographic areas; in the same way, it’s how the Bristol Pound or Berkshares operate.
 Some currencies target the recruitment sector or operate on the principle of time banking.